- Multiple serum chemistries can be used to assess hepatic function and/or injury.

 - Abnormal liver function due to non-alcoholic fatty liver disease (NAFLD) is common in diabetes.

 - There are non-hepatic causes of abnormal liver tests (e.g. cardiac diseases, skeletal muscle and bone diseases)

 - Scores (patented and non-patented) have been developed to non-invasively estimate liver fibrosis, including (but not limited to): FIB-4, NAFLD Fibrosis Score (non-patented) and patented algorithms (Fibrotest ® [FibroSURE® in the U.S.], Enhanced Liver Fibrosis [ELF] test ®).

 - Serum ALT, AST, ALP and bilirubin (total and direct) are measured indirectly by using a spectrophotometer.

 - PT, reported as the INR, measured from citrated whole blood: 1 full blue top, mixed gently.
 The vacutainer must be filled to the tube’s drawing capacity to achieve the proper blood to anticoagulant ratio.

-- Exposure to medications associated with liver damage (e.g. HMG Co-A reductase inhibitors, thiazolidinediones), contact with people that have viral hepatitis, excessive alcohol consumption.
+- Exposure to medications associated with liver injury or damage (e.g. large dose of acetaminophen, HMG Co-A reductase inhibitors, thiazolidinediones)

-- Presence of additional comorbid conditions associated with liver disease among persons with diabetes: extreme obesity, hypertriglyceridemia, alcohol use
+- Presence of additional comorbid conditions associated with liver disease among persons with diabetes: extreme obesity, hypertriglyceridemia

 - To monitor response to treatment or track course of disease in patients with liver disease.